 The Donegal Glen, river enters the sea via Teelin harbour in south Donegal which has had a long tradition of salmon fishing and continues to exist as a wild fishery.
 Until relatively recent times it was a thriving commercial, cultural and angling resource (Taylor, L., 1981).
 Sporadic redd counts and surveys have been conducted with Inland Fisheries Ireland (Central Fisheries Board over the years) followed up by this researcher 2018 and 2019.
 Angling catches are reported to be around 100-200 pa (IFI, Slieve League Angling Club), though recent poor catches resulted in compulsory catch and release angling.
 There have been some drainage modifications over the years.
 However many pockets of stable spawning areas with attendant nursery are still evident through spread throughout the catchment.

 Both the Donegal and Co.
-Antrim rivers have experienced destructive flood events in recent years.
-Such events have caused landslips in areas of high gravel deposits and have moved large amounts of river bed substrate.
-Despite occasional hydro-geomorphological instability during severe rainfall events there are areas of stable spawning and nursery habitat which are naturally stable year on year.
+Antrim rivers have experienced destructive flood events in recent years and caused landslips in areas of high gravel deposits and have moved large amounts of river bed substrate.
+Despite hydro-geomorphological instability during severe rainfall events there are areas of stable spawning and nursery habitat which are naturally stable year on year.
 It is interesting that (De Vires2007) suggested that salmon can engineer their own spawning habitats over many years utilizing the same spatial area of habitat and this is bourne out by ideal spawning habitat being spatially fixed with observed spawning occurring year after year.

 In county Donegal there is a strong desire to maintain the wild nature of the fishery.
 In Ballycastle County Antrim local discussions about a strategy for sustainability and enhancement vary in their commitment to a hatchery development strategy, some arguing that the hatchery has done its job of re-establishing a defunct salmon and sea trout run, while others argue locally that there would be no salmon at all to fish for without the hatchery.
 Importantly this analysis will help identify river habitat areas which need special protection, and those which might benefit from enhanced management such as habitat improvement schemes

-It is suggested in this analysis that defining salmon productivity as a function of nursery habitat proximally close to spawning habitat would provide an effective habitat based metric to determine potential productivity and conservation limits.
+It is suggested in this analysis that defining salmon productivity as a function of nursery habitat proximally close to spawning i.e. nursery habitat containing spawning habitat and nursery habitat with spawning in close proximity) would provide an effective habitat based metric to determine potential productivity and conservation limits.
 Given the range of fry movement from a few meters to up to 400 m it was decided to quantify nursery habitat spatially and continuously connected to spawning habitat rather than using a specific cut of distance.

 Figure 3.
 Chart representing quantities of nursery habitat in close proximity to spawning habitat in the five studied rivers.